-3.8.
-GOOD GOVERNANCE AND PUBLIC PARTICIPATION
+3.13.
+GOOD GOVERNANCE AND PUBLIC PARTICIPATION KPA

-To ensure optimal service delivery to the community of Mkhambathini Local Municipality, the Municipality utilizes the Batho Pele Principles.
+To ensure optimal service delivery to the community of Mkhambathini Local Municipality, the municipality utilizes the Batho Pele Principles.
 The utilization of Batho Pele Principles is envisaged to ensure that the service delivery interventions in Mkhambathini Local Municipality are responsive to the needs of the communities identified during IDP Roadshows.
-Batho Pele Principles plays a pivotal role in ensuring that the Mkhambathini Local Municipality proactively responds to the service delivery issues in the planning instruments (i.e. strategic and budgetary planning).
+Batho Pele Principles play a pivotal role in ensuring that the Mkhambathini Local Municipality proactively responds to the service delivery issues in the planning instruments (i.e. strategic and budgetary planning).

-The Municipality has developed draft Service Delivery Charter and Standards and a draft Service Delivery Improvement Plan (SDIP) with intent of promoting community participation in service delivery processes in line with District Development Model objectives.
+The municipality has developed Service Delivery Charter and Standards and a draft Service Delivery Improvement Plan (SDIP) with intent of promoting community participation in service delivery processes in line with the District Development Model objectives.
 This is aimed at promoting sectoral coordination in response to the needs of communities within the jurisdiction of Mkhambathini Local Municipality.
-Furthermore, the utilization of Batho Pele Principles is aimed at enabling the realization of accountable Mkhambathini Local Municipality whereby the community members will enable the municipal officials to redress service delivery initiatives that were poorly executed.
+Furthermore, the utilization of Batho Pele Principles according to Mkhambathini's Batho Pele's draft policy, is aimed at enabling the realization of an accountable Municipality whereby the community members will enable the municipal officials to redress service delivery initiatives that were poorly executed.

-The Batho Pele Principles contributes significantly to enabling compliance to legal provisions such as Municipal Systems Act: Section 16(1)(a) pertinent to Community Participation in municipal service delivery instruments.
+The Batho Pele Principles contributes significantly to enabling compliance to legal provisions such as Municipal Systems Act: Section 16(1)(a) pertinent to Community Participation in the municipal service delivery instruments.

-3.8.1.
-BATHO PELE PRINCIPLE
+3.13.1 BATHO PELE PRINCIPLE

-Following are the Batho Pele Principles that the Municipality's administrative and political structures strive to achieve when delivering services to the people:
+The following are the Batho Pele Principles that the municipality's administrative and political structures strive to achieve when delivering services to the people: